Krishna201i/Skillcread-project-1/DEPLOYMENT_GUIDE.md

 # 🚀 Complete Netlify Deployment Guide

-## 📁 **NEW FILE STRUCTURE - Upload ALL Files to Netlify**
+## 📁 **CLEANED FILE STRUCTURE - Only Essential Files**

-Your project is now restructured so you can upload **ALL FILES** to Netlify at once, eliminating "page not found" errors!
+Your project has been cleaned and restructured for **complete Netlify deployment**.
+Only the essential files needed for deployment remain!

 ### **What to Upload to Netlify:**